ilyesedina/Project-handbook/README.md

 - **Alerts**: Where are the alerts directed to?
 - **Runbooks**: Links to operational runbooks to resolve known erros.
 - **Post Mortem Analysis Guide**: Links to operational runbooks to resolve known erros.

-## DevOps
-How the project is performing according to DORA metrics.
-- **Deployment Frequency**: How often the project is deployed.
-- **Mean Lead Time for Changes**: The average time from code commit to deployment.
-- **Change Failure Rate**: The percentage of deployments causing failures in production.
-- **Mean Time to Recovery**: The average time to recover from a failure.

-## Deployment
-Instructions on how to deploy the project to a production environment.
-- Deployment scripts or commands
-- Configuration for different environments (e.g., staging, production).

 ## Contributing
 Guidelines for contributing to the project.